Submissions

 References: citations in the text should take the following format: Single author: (Manes, 2007); two-author (Smith & Jones, 2008); and three or more authors (Spada et al., 2007).
 Where different references would appear identical when cited in this manner, use letters after the date in the citations and reference list (Rossi et al., 2008a,b).
 Order lists of references in date order (oldest first) and alphabetically when of the same date: (Thompson et al., 2003; Larcher et al., 2007; Loreto et al., 2007).
 Cite references 'in press' only if accepted by a named journal.
 Personal communications must be cited in the text as follows: (S. Pignatti, pers. comm.).

-All publications cited in the text must be in the Roman alphabet, and listed alphabetically by the surname of the first authors, in the following form:
+All publications cited in the text must be in the Roman alphabet, and listed alphabetically by the surname of the first authors, in the APA form from Google Scholar.
+For example:

 Tables: should be cited consecutively in the text, should be self-explanatory, each presented on a separate page, and included in the file after the references, in A4 format.
 Following a concise, informative heading, each table should be fully understandable through column headings.